mirhmousavi/Regex.Persian.Language/README.md

 ### :white_square_button: Space

-This ranges include all kind of space, specially ZERO WIDTH NON-JOINER and NARROW NO-BREAK SPACE that massively are using in Persian texts.
+This ranges include all kind of space, specially ZERO WIDTH NON-JOINER and NARROW NO-BREAK SPACE that known as hald space and massively are using in Persian texts.

 ```